Safety Alignment as Continual Learning: Mitigating the Alignment Tax via Orthogonal Gradient Projection: Methodology

 Equivalently, letting $U$ denote an orthonormal basis of $\mathcal{S}_{\mathrm{gen}}(\theta)$ (rank $M'$), the projected direction is $\tilde g_{\mathrm{safe}} = g_{\mathrm{safe}} - U(U^\top g_{\mathrm{safe}})$, and we take $\theta \leftarrow \theta - \eta\, \tilde g_{\mathrm{safe}}$.

 The subspace is refreshed periodically (every $K$ steps) using inexpensive reference mini-batches, and the projection requires only a small number of inner products for low rank $M'$.
-As a result, OGPSA is lightweight and directly applicable across alignment stages (e.g., SFT/DPO/RLHF-style updates) without modifying the underlying training pipeline.
+As a result, OGPSA can be applied across alignment stages (e.g., SFT/DPO/RLHF-style updates) without modifying the underlying objective, while adding only periodic reference-gradient computation and low-rank projection operations.

 We next describe dynamic subspace construction, the projected update rule with its first-order justification, and the resulting algorithm and computational overhead (see Fig.~\ref{fig:projection} and Algorithm~\ref{alg:ogpsa}).